Skip to content

 Cause: Release temporarily live at both distributors (expected during overlap)

-Fix: This is normal—warnings clear automatically within 1-3 weeks after takedown completes
+Fix: This is normal — warnings clear automatically within 1-3 weeks after takedown completes.
+For Meta, TikTok, and YouTube Content ID, see platform-specific migration notes for additional details.

 Cause: Artist name spelled differently between releases